Beliavsky/Fortran-code-on-GitHub/README.md

 [SNaC](https://github.com/p-costa/SNaC): multi-block solver for massively parallel direct numerical simulations (DNS) of fluid flows, by p-costa and nscapin

+[Special Periodic Continuation Turbulence Solver (SPECTER)](https://github.com/mfontanaar/SPECTER): performs numerical integration in 3D space for a set of PDEs usually found in fluid dynamics, by Mauro Fontana and Pablo Mininni.
+A pseudo-spectral method is used to compute spatial derivatives, coupled with an adjustable order Runge-Kutta time stepping.

 [tlab](https://github.com/turbulencia/tlab): Tools to simulate and analyze turbulent flows in 2D and 3D configurations, from turbulencia.
 The numerical schemes are based on compact finite differences with structured meshes, where grid stretching allowed.
 Time advancement in based on Runge-Kutta schemes.